apisyouwonthate/api-glossary/README.md

 ## API

-Tee general definition "Application Program Interface" can mean a lot of things, with different types of interface.
+The general definition "Application Program Interface" can mean a lot of things, with different types of interface.
 OpenAPI is specifically talking about HTTP-based APIs, which in general is anything REST, RESTish, and many generic types of RPC.

 ## API-First